-4.1 That the Cabinet be recommended to note the action plan implementation updates and indicative costs of achieving net zero by 2023 for the Council's operations, subject to the consideration of any further recommendations made by the Committee.
+4.1 That the Cabinet note the action plan implementation updates and indicative costs of achieving net zero by 2030 for the Council's operations, subject to the consideration of any further recommendations made by the Policy Advisory Committees.
+The report was considered by the PACs with the recommendations outlined below.
+The minutes of these meetings will be circulated when available.